 Type Lets you select the memory type of the specified address range.
-You can map ranges as emulation RAM, emulation ROM, target system RAM, target system ROM, or as descended as a service of the servic guarded memory.
+You can map ranges as emulation RAM, emulation ROM, target system RAM, target system ROM, or as guarded memory.

 Guarded memory accesses cause emulator execution to

 break into the monitor program.